DariuSGB/LabCA/README.md

 ## Reset Your Environment

-This is an easy way to reset all your environment, removing all your folders and certificates to start again from the beginning.
+This is an easy way to reset all your environments, removing all your folders and certificates to start again from the beginning.

 ### Usage